pivotal/blog/content/post/Pivotal_Contributions_to_PostgreSQL_11.md

 Greenplum Database has table partitioning for a long time, that is a feature which was only recently added to PostgreSQL.
 We want to share some of the experiences we made around this feature, and enhance the functionality in PostgreSQL.

-Another existing limitation which we would like to remove is the length of text types.
-Currently that type can roughly hold 1 GB, but for some use cases that is not enough.
+Another existing limitation which we would like to loosen is the length of text type.
+Currently that type can hold roughly 1 GB, but for some use cases that is not enough.